Denham Place, Buckinghamshire

 Denham Place is a Grade I listed 17th-century country house in Denham, Buckinghamshire.
-Surrounded by a Grade II listed 18th-century landscape park, the estate borders the Buckinghamshire Golf Club.
+Surrounded by a Grade II listed 18th-century landscaped park, the estate borders the Buckinghamshire Golf Club.

 History

 Origins

-The house was constructed in 1688–1701 for Sir Roger Hill, and the architect was probably William Stanton.
-It was surrounded on three sides by elaborate formal gardens inspired by Versailles, which contained a canal and sculptures.
+The house was constructed in 1688–1701 in the Dutch style for Sir Roger Hill, a staunch Protestant and supporter of the Glorious Revolution of 1688.
+The architect was probably William Stanton.
+It was surrounded on three sides by elaborate formal gardens inspired by Versailles, which contained a canal and at least sixty five sculptures.

-In 1773, most of the gardens were removed and replaced by a landscape park enclosed by a 10ft wall and encompassing a meadow, orchard, ornamental trees, formal sunken garden, flowerbeds, walled garden and a lake; Capability Brown created the layout.
+In 1773, most of the formal gardens were removed and replaced with a landscaped parkland designed by Lancelot Capability Brown, the whole enclosed by a 10 ft wall and encompassing a meadow, orchard, ornamental trees, formal sunken garden, flowerbeds, walled garden and a lake.

 Owners and visitors

-Notable residents included members of the Bonaparte family, the American banker J. P. Morgan, the politician and movie financier Robert Vansittart, 1st Baron Vansittart and the producer Harry Saltzman.
-Saltzman co-produced the first nine James Bond films at nearby Pinewood Studios, and later owners claimed the filmmakers used the house's library as M's office in the films Live and Let Die and The Man with the Golden Gun.
+Notable residents have included members of the Bonaparte family, the American banker J. P. Morgan, the politician and movie financier Robert Vansittart, 1st Baron Vansittart and the producer Harry Saltzman.
+Saltzman co-produced the first nine James Bond films at nearby Pinewood Studios, and later owners claimed the filmmaker used the house's library as M's office in the films Live and Let Die and The Man with the Golden Gun.

-Notable visitors of the estate included producer Albert Broccoli, Sean Connery, Roger Moore, Michael Caine, Rudolf Nureyev and Gregory Peck.
+Notable visitors to the estate have included producer Albert Broccoli, Sean Connery, Roger Moore, Michael Caine, Rudolf Nureyev and Gregory Peck.